bem-archive/bem-articles/smartcd/smartcd.en.md

-# smartcd, or how to use local installed tools from the commandline
+# smartcd: how to launch tools locally

 Let us recall heart of a problem.
 We recommend to install all dependencies including [bem-tools](http://bem.info/tools/bem/) locally in the project.
 We describe them in `package.json` at the project root and install them by command `npm install`.